How Do I Become a Digital Marketer?

 Is Digital Marketing a Growing Field?

-Yes, digital marketing is one of the fastest growing fields in technology, with demand for digital marketing skills increasingly rapidly.
-In fact, according to Bullhorn, 71 percent of hiring managers struggled to find marketing professionals skilled enough to fill their job openings.
+Yes, digital marketing is one of the fastest growing fields in technology, with demand for digital marketing skills increasing rapidly.
+In fact, according to Bullhorn, 71 percent of Hiring Managers struggled to find marketing professionals skilled enough to fill their job openings.

 HubSport, meanwhile, reports that 70 percent of companies now invest in content and social media marketing, with 64 percent of Marketers saying their marketing budgets increased this year.

 How Do I Become a Digital Marketer With No Experience?

 Alongside your technical digital marketing skills, try to find ways to demonstrate that you have the many soft and transferable skills a Digital Marketer should possess, including leadership, a strong writing voice, and a feel for the online landscape.